decredcommunity/outreach/docs/instagram.md

 - Vertical images should be sized at 1080px by 1350px with a 4:5 aspect ratio.

-## Text limits
+## Text size

+Limitations:

-- Captions: 2,200 chars (about 330 words)
+- Captions: 2,200 characters (about 330 words)
-  - 125 chars is recommended but not at the cost of important info [hubspot, upleap]
+  - 125 characters is recommended but not at the cost of important info [hubspot, upleap]
 - Captions: 30 hashtags
   - some recommend 5 [escapist], some >11 [upleap]
-- Bio: 150 chars
+- Bio: 150 characters
-- DM: 1,000 chars
+- DM: 1,000 characters
-- Links are not clickable
+- Links are not clickable!
 - Links are not even _selectable_ on mobile apps (should work via browser)
   - common workaround is to use short links that are easy to type e.g. `site.com/hello`, or put 1 link in bio and keep it up to date
 - Bio can host 1 clickable link